-Azrieli Group has four operating senior homes with aboveground built-up areas of approx. 105 thousand sqm (excluding areas which are attributed to the LTC unit and to retail areas), which consist of approx. 1,033 senior housing units.
-In addition, the Company is in advanced construction stages of Phase B in the senior home in Lehavim and is building another project in Rishon LeZion, of approx. 275 residential units with a total area of approx. 31 thousand sqm, which is under construction (excluding areas which are attributed to the LTC unit and to retail areas).
+Azrieli Group has four operating senior homes with aboveground built-up areas of approx. 115 thousand sqm (excluding areas which are attributed to the LTC unit and to retail areas), which consist of approx. 1,142 senior housing units.
+In addition, the Company is building another project in Rishon LeZion, of approx. 275 residential units with a total area of approx. 31 thousand sqm (excluding areas designated for the LTC unit and for retail space).
 In December 2021, the District Committee's decision was received, approving a zoning plan for additional rights, including for senior housing, in the Azrieli Jerusalem mall.
 For further details, see Section 4.1.2 of the board of directors' report in the periodic report for 2021, which is included herein by reference.

-Balance of the Group's segment properties in the senior housing segment - This balance totaled approx. NIS 2.9 billion as of June 30, 2022, compared with approx. NIS 2.8 billion as of December 31, 2021.
+Balance of the Group's properties in the senior housing segment -totaled approx. NIS 2.9 billion on September 30, 2022, compared with approx. NIS 2.8 billion on December 31, 2021.